msn60/siawood-products-manager/README.md

 6. Execute only in admin panel
 7. Add new option to only update manually
 8. Add new option to log success and fail products in update process
+9. Remove extra files for list of success and fail products
+10. Archice execution logs more than 200Kb and remove it after 3 month

 ```